-Two of the BEST Online Resources for Advancing your Yoga
+Three of the BEST Online Resources for Advancing Your Yoga (#3 is My Favourite!)

 Progress While Being in the Moment

 Progress doesn’t have to be about future goals.
-Progress in yoga for me is about really being in the moment.
+Progress in yoga is about really being in the moment.

 Every moment brings its own joy, it’s own peace, its own challenges.
 And to really be truly mindful throughout is enough, while still being aware of how much deeper into the pose we can get with practise and time.

 Kassandra Reinhardt’s channel is called Yoga with Kassandra and offers yin yoga, vinyasa flows and restorative yoga.